-Continuing law requires every employer, including those employers not otherwise subject to the Unemployment Compensation Law, to furnish the ODJFS Director upon request all information required by the Director to carry out the requirements of that Law.
+Continuing law requires every employer, including those employers not otherwise subject to the Unemployment Compensation Law, to furnish the Director upon request all information required by the Director to carry out the requirements of that Law.
 The Director also may examine under oath any employer for the purpose of ascertaining any information that the employer is required by the Law to furnish to the Director.
-The act eliminates a provision requiring an employer who failed to furnish information required by the Director to forfeit \$500.
-Under the eliminated provision, the amount had to be collected in a lawsuit brought against the employer in the name of the state.
+The bill eliminates the current law requirement that an employer who fails to furnish information required by the Director must forfeit \$500.
+Under that eliminated provision, the amount must be collected in a lawsuit brought against the employer in the name of the state.

-The act also eliminates several expired requirements for quarterly reporting and forfeiture amounts.
+The bill also eliminates several apparently expired requirements for quarterly reporting and forfeiture amounts.